kakrusch/gramdev/README.md

 ### Future work
  - fronted PPs: "from where did Mary appear?"
- - thematic role implementation: wh-words are constrained by the thematic roles they are able to ask about
+ - thematic role implementation: wh-words are constrained by the thematic roles they are able to ask about, I made rough destinctions, but using thematic roles would allow for much more fine grained distinctions